amtektonics/StarDustNet/README.md

 ### ChatSyncData.gd
-This just acts as a data layer to be able to nagivate through the ``FrameSyncController``\
+This just acts as a data layer to be able to navigate through the ``FrameSyncController``\
-The first 3 values are required but after that you can add any data you want that can be encoded into json
+The first 3 values are required, but after that, you can add any data you want that can be encoded into JSON
 ``` gdscript
 extends SyncData